swiftlang/swift/docs/SIL.rst

 In ownership qualified functions, a ``copy_value`` produces a +1 value that must be consumed at most once along any path through the program.

+It is illegal in non-Raw SIL to `copy_value`_ a value that is "move only".

 explicit_copy_value
 ```````````````````